 References will be taken up for all permanent and temporary staff to verify their suitability, honesty and integrity.
 Other vetting should be applied which gives due consideration to the nature of the appointed position.

-Members will in particular observe the Spelthorne code of conduct adopted on the 27 June 2012 and subsequently revised on 25 June 2013 any other local Spelthorne code.
-The Members Code of conduct is kept under review by the Members Code of Conduct Standards Committee.
+The Members Code of conduct is kept under review by the Standards Committee.
 Members will be supplied with a copy of any relevant code, policy and procedure and advised of their responsibilities.